Problem Solving, 6-8

 This session focuses on:

 Exemplars 6–8 math tasks, rubrics and anchor papers are incorporated throughout the workshop.
-Relevent mathematical language connected to problem solving and problem-solivng strategies are explored.
+Relavent mathematical language connected to problem solving and problem-solving strategies are explored.
 Mathematical communication and application of mathematical concepts across math strands will be investigated.
 Discussion topics also include: differentiating instruction, encouraging student involvement and developing a student's ability to assess his/her own work and the work of others to improve performance.

 Click to view the broad agenda.